buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You point your finger toward a creature within range and whisper a short message.
 The target (and only the target) hears the message and can reply with a whisper that only you can hear.

 You can cast this spell through solid objects if you are familiar with the target and know it is behind the barrier.
 Magical silence, 30 centimeters of stone, 2.5 centimeters of normal metal, a thin sheet of lead, or 1 meter of wood block the spell.
-The spell doesn't have to follow a straight line and can freely travel around corners or through openings.
+The spell doesn' \*\*t have to follow a straight line and can freely travel around corners or through openings.

 **For each Critical Magic Success** obtained in the Magic Check, the spell lasts 1 additional round.

-\mostro{Meteor Swarm}
+Meteor Swarm
 - **Magic List**:: Fire, Earth
 - **Level**:: 9, Legendary
 - **Casting Time**:: 3 Actions